OM3GA6400/nongd/README.md

 ## Where can I find the NONGD menu?

 The menu can be accessed by clicking on the song name label in either the level view screen or in the song select screen in the editor.

+## Details for mod makers

+NONGd makes some pretty heavy adjustments in CustomSongWidget.
+If you want to update labels in there, you will have to do an update for song-name-menu and nongd-id-and-size-label. song-name-menu is a CCMenuItemSpriteExtra which contains a label, and nongd-id-and-size-label is just a label.
+Their uses are pretty self explanatory I guess.